 This course covers vector-based graphics and raster-based image making.
 Students define and apply professional applications to illustrations for web or print output and explore the methods and techniques of computer-generated images.
+(1 lec/5 lab)

 ART 165 Typography